 We could use animal fat from Alberta to replace palm and coconut oil.
 Traditionally, all soaps were comprised from animal products before the widespread availability of exotic nut oils.
 Animal fat from Alberta would eliminate ocean travel and rain forest destruction, and have less of a carbon footprint; however, many of our customers have told us that they wouldn’t purchase our soaps if they contained animal products.

 To meet consumer expectations, we use only vegetable oils.
 Each oil is derived from either a plantation (tree agriculture) or crop farming.
 Both systems require cutting down of previous trees, or plowing and turning up of previous growth.
 Extracting oils from plants is a human behaviour and which requires machinery, fuel, fertilizers and pesticides.
 Even organic farming or agro-forestry will require the mix in different forms.
 There is nothing earth natural about any sort of agriculture; growing food requires changes to the soil and humans have been intentionally growing their own food for over 10,000 years.
+In fact, greenhouse gases first started to increase in the atmosphere when humans started agriculture.
+Turning over soil releases bound up carbon.

 There is no easy simple solution.
 We try our best to balance the values of our company, customer demand and sustainability.